 SOFTS-Arabica, robusta coffee retreat after hitting 10-year peaks

-LONDON, Dec 7 (Reuters) - Arabica and robusta coffee futures on ICE fell on Tuesday after hitting 10-year highs thanks to container shipping bottlenecks, falling stocks, lower output prospects and upbeat sentiment in the wider financial markets.
+NEW YORK/LONDON, Dec 7 (Reuters) - Arabica and robusta coffee futures on ICE closed down on Tuesday after hitting fresh 10-year highs earlier in the session thanks to container shipping bottlenecks, falling stocks, lower output prospects and upbeat sentiment in the wider financial markets.
 MKTS/GLOBO/R

 COFFEE